GitCVfb/RSSR/README.md

 python setup.py install
 ```
 ## Demo with our pretrained model
-Please download [our pretrained model](https://drive.google.com/drive/folders/1_ScKNMYztcQDriG7OzNBGXvZ1PqKOSo9?usp=sharing) and unzip it under the `deep_unroll_weights` folder of the main directory.
+Please download the [pretrained model](https://drive.google.com/drive/folders/1_ScKNMYztcQDriG7OzNBGXvZ1PqKOSo9?usp=sharing) and unzip these three subfolders to the `deep_unroll_weights` folder of the main directory.

 You can now test our model with the provided images in the `demo` folder.